laiaalcala/FDP_Laia_Alcala/README.md

 ## Scripts
 - Model.stan : Stan implementation of the Bayesian non parametric model
 - Monet-sim: Monet data simulation function
-- monet-sim-run.R : Application of the data simulation function with 1000 genes and 10 TF using the Monet package
+- monet-sim-run.R : Data simulation with 2000 genes and 30 TF using the Monet package and Stan model fitting to this data.
 - comparison.R : Statictical analysis and comparison of the processed and simulated dataset
 - Comparison_loop.R:  Statictical analysis and comparison of the processed and thr multiple simulated datasets with different parameters
-- monet_sim_yg : Application of the model using the simulated data and the Stan fit. y_0 and a_g are taken from the simulated data and b_g_k, x_k, w_k and e_k from the monet fitted model.It also contains the computation of the estimated gene expression and the code for the data visualization.
+- monet_sim_yg : Computation of the estimated gene expression (yg) of the simulated data and data visualization. y0 and ag are taken from the simulated data and bgk, xk, wk and ek from the point estimates of the monet fitted model.
-- monet_simulation-single.R: Fitting of the monet Stan model to the preprocessed (observed data) and data visualization.
+- monet_simulation-single-run.R: Applicatio of the model to the preprocessed (observed data), computation of the estimated gene expression and data visualization.

 ## Figures
 All the figures created by me used in the report.